-and of the streams tributary thereto."
-Yet a couple things changed as this stretch of the negotiations ran its course.
+The next foray-the second round of compact negotiations-stretched from 1937 to 1942.
+Congress's authorization of negotiations on August 2, 1937, resembled its counterpart five years prior, imposing June 1, 1939, as a deadline for Montana and Wyoming to form a compact "for an equitable division and apportionment . . . of the water supply of the Yellowstone River and of the streams tributary thereto."
+155 Yet a couple things changed as this stretch of the negotiations ran its course.
 The original deadline went unmet as before, and thus was amended to June 1, 1943, and North Dakota also was authorized to participate in the negotiations.
-Notwithstanding these developments, no compact ultimately made it over the finish line.
+156 Notwithstanding these developments, no compact ultimately made it over the finish line.
 On New Year's Eve of 1942, a compact was signed by the commissioners in Billings, Montana, but the legislatures of that state and North Dakota later declined to ratify it.
 157